cameronking4/nextjs-mcp-client/README.md

 1. Click the settings icon (⚙️) next to the model selector in the chat interface.
 2. Enter a name for your MCP server.
 3. Select the transport type:
-   - **SSE (Server-Sent Events)**: For HTTP-based remote servers
+   - **SSE (Server-Sent Events)**: For HTTP-based remote servers using Server-Sent Events
-   - **stdio (Standard I/O)**: For local servers running on the same machine
+   - **HTTP Streamable**: For HTTP-based remote servers using streamable HTTP

-#### SSE Configuration
+#### Server Configuration

-If you select SSE transport:
-1. Enter the server URL (e.g., `https://mcp.example.com/token/sse`)
+1. Enter the server URL (e.g., `https://mcp.example.com/endpoint`)
-2. Click "Add Server"

-#### stdio Configuration

-If you select stdio transport:
-1. Enter the command to execute (e.g., `npx`)
-2. Enter the command arguments (e.g., `-y @modelcontextprotocol/server-google-maps`)
-   - You can enter space-separated arguments or paste a JSON array
+2. Add any required HTTP headers (optional)
 3. Click "Add Server"

-4. Click "Use" to activate the server for the current chat session.
+4. Click "Enable Server" to activate the server for the current chat session.

 ### Available MCP Servers